JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

    1. Select **Run | Edit configurations** in the main menu.

-   2. Add new configuration by clicking the plus sign and choose **iOS Application**.
+   2. To add a new configuration, click the plus sign and choose **iOS Application**.

    3. Name the configuration "SimpleLoginIOS".